geoserver/geoserver-history/doc/en/user/source/services/wms/vendor.rst

 WMS vendor parameters
 =====================

-WFS vendor parameters are options that are not defined in the official WFS specification, but are allowed by it.
-GeoServer supports a range of custom WFS parameters.
+WFS vendor parameters are options that are not defined in the official WMS specification, but are allowed by it.
+GeoServer supports a range of custom WMS parameters.

 angle
 -----